Numerical Reconstruction of Coefficients in Elliptic Equations Using Continuous Data Assimilation: Numerical results

 \subsection{Example 2}

 In this second example, we set the following data:

 See Figure \ref{fig:ex2-true} for their profiles.
-The numerical solution of $u$ and its interpolation $I_h u$ are produced with the same procedure as in the first example.
+The numerical solution of $u$ and its interpolation $\mathcal{I}_h u$ are produced with the same procedure as in the first example.
 Note that $q$ is not smooth on $x=0.4$ in this example.
-For this problem, positivity condition (\ref{eq:positivity-condition}) holds with $c_{\text{pc}_1}=0.05$ and $\beta = 1$, and (\ref{eq:positivity-condition-2}) holds with $c_{\text{pc}_2}=0.3$ and $\beta = 2$.
+For this problem, positivity condition (\ref{eq:positivity-condition}) holds with $c_{\text{pc}}=0.05$ and $\beta = 1$.

 The reconstruction errors for $q$ and $f$ in different values of $\mu$ are given in Table \ref{tab:ex2-mu-err}. $h_q$ and $h_f$ are set to be $1/8$, with inputted $\tilde{b} = b$, $\tilde{c} = c$ and $\tilde{b} = (2.5, 2.5)^\intercal$, $\tilde{c} = 2.8$, respectively.
 As a reference, first-order Lagrange interpolation errors for $q$ and $f$ are respectively $2.41 \times 10^{-2}$ and $1.45 \times 10^{-2}$.
-In this example we also see that reconstructions using very roughly estimated $b$ and $c$ can still give us satisfying accuracy.
+In this example, we also see that reconstructions using very rough estimates of $b$ and $c$ can still yield satisfying accuracy.
 Figure \ref{fig:ex2-rec-q-f-mu} shows the graphs of the true coefficients and the reconstructions.
-As can be seen, one almost cannot tell the difference between the reconstructions using the exact $b$ and $c$ and using only very rough estimations of $b$ and $c$.
+As can be seen, there is almost no difference between the reconstructions using the exact $b$ and $c$ and those using only rough estimations of $b$ and $c$.

-Reconstruction errors are also investigated under different noise levels $\delta$ in $I_h u$, and the results are shown in Figure \ref{fig:ex2-err-delta}.
-The mesh sizes are $h_q = h_f = 1/4$, and $\mu=500$ for $q$ and $\mu=1000$ for $f$.
-As can be seen in Figure \ref{fig:ex2-err-delta}, the reconstruction errors basically decay linearly with the decay of the noise level $\delta$, thus demonstrating the error estimates Theorem \ref{thm-q-err} and Theorem \ref{thm-err-f}.
+Reconstruction errors are also investigated at different levels $\delta$ of random noise in $\mathcal{I}_h u$ produced by (\ref{eq:obs-error}), and the results are shown in Figure \ref{fig:ex2-err-delta}.
+The mesh sizes are $h_q = h_f = 1/4$, and $\mu=500$ for $q$ and $\mu=1{,}000$ for $f$.
+As shown in Figure \ref{fig:ex2-err-delta}, the reconstruction errors decay basically linearly with the decrease of the noise level $\delta$, indicating the stability of the method.

-Reconstructions using finer meshes (for example $h_q = 1/16$) still tend to be oscillatory, as shown in Figure \ref{fig:ex1-q-16} in Example 1.
+The errors with noisy data produced by (\ref{eq:obs-error-2}) are shown in Figure (\ref{fig:ex1-sin-err-2}).
+The comments for Figure \ref{fig:ex1-sin-err} apply here as well, except that the reconstructions of $f$ using small values of $\mu$ ($1$ and $10$) are relatively accurate, although still with greater errors than large values of $\mu$, in this case.